How to set up internet in a new apartment

 • Fibre to the Node (FTTN), Fibre to the Basement (FTTB).
 No hardware required.

-Make sure you get any consent in writing before commencing the installation to avoid future problems.
+Ensure you get any written consent before commencing the installation to avoid future problems.
 Also, the equipment installed by the NBN is part of the property and you can't take it with you when you leave.

 Finally, the technicians doing the installation may need access to indoor or outdoor areas during the process and may need to drill holes in your wall for cable connections.